By Roger Cox, Editor

 Pro Shop: 602-381-7684

 Head pro Lon Mlnarik grew up in Phoenix, trained with legendary coach Butch Waltz, and later played for Northern Arizona University in Flagstaff, acquiring a 138 mph serve along the way.
 He originally came to the Biltmore as a designated hitter when a guest needed strong competition, then later joined the staff.
-He runs a daily clinic, gives private lessons, and handles the tennis portion of a large multi-sport summer camp for kids.
+He runs a daily clinic in season (but only once a week the rest of the year), gives private lessons, and handles the tennis portion of a large multi-sport summer camp for kids.
 He credits Waltz for teaching him to teach.
 "He could just sit there and break down your strokes," he remembers.
 "He'd have me doing these snappy drills.
 I picked up my knickknacks (little tips) from him," an approach, he says, that makes him very technical.
-When guests need matches, he taps the local membership, some of whom he's know for a very long time since as a kid he lived nearby and often played on these courts.
+Game matching, however, appears to be limited, though Mlnarik says he can sometimes find opponents among local members.
 Courts & Fees.
 There are six cushioned hard courts, all with lights and arrayed side by side with fences between in a line extending out from the patio adjoining the fitness center.
 The facility lacks a pro shop, as such—tennis operates out of the tiny recreation office, which has tennis balls, while clothing can be purchased in the shop at the nearby spa.
 Mlnarik does take racquets for restringing.

 Spa & Fitness

 Golf Courses.
 The two courses, Adobe and Links, are characterized by rolling fairways.
 Adobe is the more spaciously laid out of the two, while the well-bunkered greens of Links demand precision and careful shot selection